melynx/peekaboo/README.md

 ## For DynamoRIO
 ### How to build
+DynamoRIO version must be higher than 7.90.17998
 ```
 cd peekaboo_dr
 mkdir build
 cd build
 DynamoRIO_DIR=($DynamoRIO_PATH) cmake ..
+make
 ```
 Then you will have a file named 'libpeekaboo_dr.so' under the build folder.
 ### How to run